What is bowel cancer?

 - jejunum – the middle section of the small bowel

-This tube is about 1.5 m long.
+This tube is about 1.5 metres long.
 It absorbs water and salts, and turns what is left over into solid waste matter (known as faeces, stools or poo when it leaves the body).
 The large bowel has three parts:

-- rectum – the last 15–20 cm of the large bowel.
+- rectum – the last 15–20 centimetres of the large bowel.

 How common is bowel cancer?

-Bowel cancer is the third most common cancer affecting people in Australia.
-It is estimated that about 15,250 people are diagnosed with bowel cancer every year.
+Bowel cancer is the fourth most common cancer affecting people in Australia.
+It is estimated that about 15,500 people are diagnosed with bowel cancer every year.
 It is most common in people over 50, but it can occur at any age.
-1

-- blood in the stools or on the toilet paper
+- blood in faeces (poo) or on the toilet paper

 - a change in bowel habit, such as diarrhoea, constipation or smaller, more frequent bowel movements

-- a feeling of fullness or bloating in the abdomen or a strange sensation in the rectum, often during a bowel movement
+- a feeling of fullness or bloating in the abdomen (belly) or a strange sensation in the rectum, often during a bowel movement

 - weakness or fatigue